-We all remember the old saying, “The more energy efficient your bulb, the better,” right?
-Maybe not.
-But this is one place where saving a little bit in a lot of places can really add up.
-Look at it this way: replacing a single 60-watt bulb with an 18-watt energy-efficient bulb that’s on for 10 hours a day can easily save a business $1 or more each month.
+This is one place where saving a little bit in a lot of places can really add up.
+Replacing a single 60-watt bulb with an 18-watt energy-efficient bulb that’s on for 10 hours a day can easily save a business $1 or more each month.
 Multiply that out to an entire year—and by the hundreds (if not thousands) of bulbs in your business—and we’re talking some serious savings.
-Energy-efficient bulbs aren’t just a smart way to lower your electric bill in the short term, their extended service life will help you save in the long-term, too.
+Energy-efficient bulbs aren’t just a smart way to lower your electric bill in the short term.
+Their extended service life will help you save in the long-term, too.
 Energy Star LED light bulbs not only use at least 75% less energy, they can last 50 times longer than the average incandescent—up to 20 years.

 - Use motion detectors and automatic dimmers that adjust to your needs.